Green-Software-Foundation/if/docs/Computation Pipeline.md

 The next phase is for each leaf node to normalize the output impact metrics to a time series defined by a global *impact duration*.

 > [!warning]
-> After normalization, we will lose the 1-1 mapping between input observations and output impact metrics, and the impact metrics will snap to a new time series defined by the impact duration.
+> After normalization, we will lose the 1-1 mapping between input inputs and output impact metrics, and the impact metrics will snap to a new time series defined by the impact duration.

 >[!note]
 > The output impact metric is effectively zero if no impact metric overlaps a given time and duration.
 It means nothing was running then, so there could not be any emissions from the component.